Can VAR completely eliminate human error?

-Going back to the topic of VAR and human error, one decision that I don’t think can be disputed is the Patrick Bamford goal for Leeds which was harshly ruled out at Crystal Palace.
-You see the officials behind the technology drawing all of these lines and it’s like they’re trying to manufacture an offside call, it’s strange.
-Bamford was pointing to where he wanted the ball to be played, so it was his arm that was deemed offside.
+With VAR, you see the officials behind the technology drawing all of these lines and it’s like they’re trying to manufacture an offside call or a foul, it’s strange.
+It brings me back to when Bamford was pointing to where he wanted the ball to be played, so it was his arm that was deemed offside.
 How can that be when it’s not a body part that you can score with?
 A product that was brought in to reduce the levels of human error, still produces human error with 3 or so officials behind it, it’s quite inexcusable.

 I don’t mind VAR and I do think it can be exciting with the drama that it adds.
 Although it’s such a pain when a team in your bet scores and then end up ruling it out.
 You can’t celebrate until the teams kick off again!
-It’s opened up a can of worms in the betting world as the penalty awarded markets are becoming more popular and you can even bet on whether VAR will be used… If you fancy trying your luck with those you could use the paddypower risk free 30 offer to place up to £30 risk free on those markets in a match of your choice.
-The wave of penalties keeps on coming and it looks like we’re set to smash some Premier League records this season.
+It’s opened up a can of worms in the betting world as the penalty awarded markets are becoming more popular and you can even bet on whether VAR will be used… The wave of penalties keeps on coming and it looks like we could still smash some Premier League penalty-taking records this season.